Why was I charged after I canceled?

 Your subscription is still active

-If you see a subscription charge after cancelling, your subscription might still be active.
+If you see a subscription charge after canceling, your subscription might still be active.
 Check to see if your subscription has an expiration date and/or a canceled status.

 To check the status of your subscription, find your billing provider below: